grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* This is basically impossible
 * [ ] Do a grep for the mispelling "Grackel"
 * [ ] Grep "sub with the ram" and make sure it isn't used too much now that we know the boat is named the Grackle
+* [ ] check --- emdashes are actually correct in all format.
+Also check ligatures for quotes.
+See: https://www.uv.es/wikibase/doc/cas/pandoc_manual_2.7.3.wiki?33

 ## Post "Director's Cut" things to remove
 * [ ]  consider finishing a version with everything in -- a directors cut -- after committing that cut out all the bigger scenesbeing cut